Conveuropean logo

 Sofia Bulgaria

-Sofia is one the most intersting eastern European capitals.
-The area had human population sinc the year 7000 BC, so it means a lot of different cultures and religions passed through this land.
+Sofia is one of the most interesting eastern European capitals.
+The area had human population since the year 7000 BC, so it means a lot of different cultures and religions passed through this land.

-St. Alexander Nevsky Cathedral, is one the most remarkable ones.
-This Orthodox church cathedral built in a Neo-Byzantine style, is one of the largest ones of its kind in eastern Europe.
+St. Alexander Nevsky Cathedral is one of the most remarkable ones.
+This Orthodox church cathedral, built in a Neo-Byzantine style, is one of the largest ones of its kind in eastern Europe.

-I had the opportunity to visit sofia in the Autumn of 2016 and I really like this city that I would love to visit again.
+I had the opportunity to visit Sofia in the autumn of 2016, and I really liked this city and would love to visit again.

 Malta’s Capital City